Mewmp55/DADS7202HW02/README.md

 </details>

-  - Setup Environment for Model 2 is **Faster R-CNN ResNet50 V1 640x640**
+  - Setup Environment for Model 2 is **Faster R-CNN ResNet50 V1 640x640**.
+In models folder (inside training_demo folder) create a new directory named Faster_R-CNN_ResNet50_V1 and **download pipeline.config** from pre-train-models/faster_rcnn..., then re-upload to the newly created directory.
+Our training_demo should now look like this:

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/97492504/196734498-b3a61946-0fbb-44c7-a666-d29e2aadc6ac.png">